Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Donvale - Park Orchards' median income among taxpayers was $52,889 and average income stood at $84,962 in financial year 2022.
-These figures compare to Greater Melbourne's median income of $54,892 and average income of $73,761 respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated median income is approximately $59,320 and average income is $95,293 as of September 2025.
-Census data shows household incomes rank at the 83rd percentile ($2,284 weekly) and personal income ranks at the 54th percentile.
-Income distribution reveals 27.4% (4,597 individuals) fall within the $4000+ range, differing from the region where the $1,500 - 2,999 category predominates at 32.8%.
-Economic strength is evident with 39.1% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+The Donvale - Park Orchards SA2 had one of Australia's highest income levels according to ATO data aggregated by AreaSearch for the financial year ended June 30, 2022.
+Its median income among taxpayers was $52,889 and average income stood at $84,962, compared to Greater Melbourne's figures of $54,892 and $73,761 respectively.
+By September 2025, estimated incomes would be approximately $59,320 (median) and $95,293 (average), based on Wage Price Index growth of 12.16% since the financial year ended June 30, 2022.
+Census data shows household incomes rank at the 82nd percentile ($2,284 weekly), while personal income ranks lower at the 54th percentile.
+Income distribution reveals that 27.4% of the population (4,597 individuals) fall within the $4000+ range, differing from the region where the $1,500 - 2,999 category is predominant at 32.8%.
+Economic strength is evident with 39.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 86.9% of income, indicating strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income